firebase/quickstart-android/messaging/README.md

 ==============================

-The Firebase Cloud Messaging Android Quickstart app demonstrates registering an Android app for Notifications and handling the receipt of a message.
+The Firebase Cloud Messaging Android Quickstart app demonstrates registering an Android app for notifications and handling the receipt of a message.
 InstanceID allows easy registration while FirebaseMessagingService and FirebaseInstanceIDService enable token refreshes and message handling on the client.